Welcome to Gelato!

 Note: Billing entities in China and Russia need to be entered in Chinese or Russian.
 For China, bank information should also be included.

 Cost centers are used to help you allocate costs e.g. to different regions or company departments, using the same billing entity.
+You can add as many cost centers as needed and link them to specific billing entities.
+Users will then be able to choose between these cost centers at checkout.

 See also: Customer Case Study: Cost Centers

 Project codes are relevant for your company if users have a budget for each project and want to control costs separately.
+These cannot be preloaded but are defined as free text fields that users can populate during the checkout.

 With cost centers and project codes, you can easily identify and assign the invoice payment to the appropriate user group.